A short history

 down a long residency throughout 1963; The Who, who appeared three times between July 1965 and September 1966; The Kinks, Manfred Mann, The

-In 1970 the first change of name occurred when Mecca dropped the Locarno branding and the ballroom became Tiffanys through to early March 1974
+In 1970 the first change of name occurred when Mecca dropped the Locarno branding and the ballroom was renamed Tiffanys through to early March 1974

 Mecca Ltd. had remained a dominant force within the